PivotMerge: Bridging Heterogeneous Multimodal Pre-training via Post-Alignment Model Merging: Introduction

-MLLMs obtained through multimodal pre-training on different datasets may develop distinct fundamental multimodal understanding capabilities.
-Performing model merging at this stage can help integrate these capabilities and provide a strong foundation for subsequent fine-tuning.
-In this paper, we take an initial step toward model merging at the multimodal pre-training stage for MLLMs.
-We argue that the core of MLLM pre-training lies in establishing effective cross-modal alignment, which bridges visual and textual representations into a unified semantic space for coherent multimodal understanding.
-Motivated by this insight, we study model merging at the cross-modal alignment stage of multimodal pre-training.
-Given the prohibitive cost of end-to-end pre-training for entire MLLMs, we adopt the widely studied “Visual-Projector-Language” architecture~\cite{liu2023visual, li2023blip, zhu2023minigpt, dai2023instructblip, chen2024expanding, bai2025qwen3} to instantiate the problem and conduct preliminary benchmarks.
-We formally introduce the \textbf{post-alignment merging task} for bridging heterogeneous multimodal pre-training.
-In this task, the visual encoder and LLM remain frozen, and only the lightweight cross-modal projectors, separately trained on heterogeneous image--text data distributions, are merged.
-This setup enables effective integration of the cross-modal alignment capabilities learned by different projectors at the post-alignment stage, thereby providing a stronger foundation for subsequent fine-tuning.
-Figure~\ref{fig:task_compare} highlights the key differences between prior post-finetuning MLLM merging and our post-alignment merging task, mainly in model acquisition and the scale of merged parameters.
-In prior post-finetuning merging, models are typically obtained through further fine-tuning on different downstream tasks, and the merged components are usually backbone modules.
-In contrast, in our post-alignment merging setting, projectors are learned via multimodal pre-training on heterogeneous data distributions, and the merging targets are cross-modal projectors.
-This task introduces several intrinsic challenges: \textbf{(i) Cross-domain Parameter Interference.} Parameter updates learned from different pre-training data distributions often conflict during merging.
-Although their principal components tend to capture shared cross-modal alignment patterns, they also contain domain-specific variations induced by discrepancies in the training data, which introduce substantial interference into the merged parameters. \textbf{(ii) Layer-wise Alignment Contribution Disparity.} For a multi-layer projector, each layer contributes differently to cross-modal alignment.
-Moreover, at the same layer, different models can exhibit different cross-modal alignment capabilities.
-Therefore, projector merging should be adaptively performed in an alignment-aware manner across both layers and models.
 To take a step toward addressing the proposed task, we propose \textbf{PivotMerge}, a post-alignment merging framework designed to bridge heterogeneous multimodal pre-training.
 To address cross-domain parameter interference, PivotMerge employs \textbf{Shared-space Decomposition and Filtering}.
 We first jointly decompose all projector updates into a shared orthogonal basis and projector-specific coefficients, mapping them into a shared coordinate system that mitigates parameter conflicts.
 However, these coefficient matrices still entangle shared cross-modal alignment patterns with domain-specific variations.
 To suppress such interference, we propose to decouple each coefficient matrix into a primary alignment core and a domain-specific residual.
 The former captures the dominant low-rank structure shared across projectors, reflecting common cross-modal alignment patterns, while the latter encodes unshared, idiosyncratic variations.
 Since interference mainly arises from inconsistent residuals, we further introduce consistency-aware residual filtering to suppress directions with low cross-projector agreement.
 This design preserves the shared alignment structure while attenuating domain-specific conflicts, thereby more effectively mitigating cross-domain parameter interference.
 To address layer-wise alignment contribution disparity, we introduce \textbf{Alignment-guided Layer-wise Merging}, which estimates the relative cross-modal alignment contributions of different layers across projectors and assigns corresponding layer-specific merging weights to the primary alignment cores.
 In this way, the differing alignment contributions of individual layers are explicitly reflected in the merging process.

 Our main contributions can be summarized as follows: